 Twelve days later the Star-Telegram announced that the $100,000 had been raised, that construction on the first of five campus buildings would begin by January 1, 1910, and that the seminary would open in October of 1910—just thirteen months after Fort Worth began raising the bonus money.

-The city offered the seminary its choice of four sites for its campus.
+The city offered the seminary its choice of five sites for its campus.
 One site—of 240 acres—was south of town one mile southwest of the “bolt works.”
 Another was near the interurban line and Polytechnic College on the East Side, offered by George Tandy.
 Other sites were in Arlington Heights, Polytechnic Heights, and the North Side.

 Soon after the deal was secured, the Record printed photos of some of the seminary’s faculty members.

 And the Dallas Morning News in January 1910 printed this sketch of the first seminary building planned for construction.
 The building, designed by Sanguinet and Staats, would house administration offices, dormitory, dining hall, chapel, and sick ward.
 The building was named “Fort Worth Hall.”